clangd/coc-clangd/README.md

 `coc-clangd` adds support for:

 - Switching between header and implementation file: `:CocCommand clangd.switchSourceHeader`
+  - You can open in split buffer by `:CocCommand clangd.switchSourceHeader vsplit`
 - File status monitor, shows on NeoVim statusline
 - Describe symbol under the cursor: `:CocCommand clangd.symbolInfo`
 - Completions that adjust text near the cursor (e.g. correcting `.` to `->`)